The Ultimate Guide to Elope in Big Sur, California

 - San Francisco International Airport (150 miles from Big Sur)

 All airlines available and ground transportation services.
 Shuttle flights to Monterrey Airport also available.
 (Southwest also flies into this location as well).
+This is my typical method of travel to Big Sur due to the ease of use, direct flights from major airports, and cheaper flight optiosn than San Jose or Monterrey.
+It’s about a 2 hour drive from SFO to Big Sur.

 How to get married in California